Godwin-Chacko/London-e-commerce-analysis/README.md

  **Revenue**
  - Our top 50 most sold products only account for 4.5% of total revenue and product sales
+ - 84% of our revenue came from the Christmas and Holdiay decor category at year end 2019 and 96% of revenue comes from our 3 best performing categories
  -
+ -  Retro and Vintage kids items were the only cateory where revenue increased YoY
+ -
  - For sales made in December 2018, **24 products have only been bought 1 time since then, 85 products have been bought 5 times or less** in 2019
- - **The decline in AOV and revenue per unit for the Retro & Vintage Kids' Items category can be attributed to a shift in product mix toward higher-volume, lower-value items**.
+ - **The decline in AOV and revenue per unit(63%) for the Retro & Vintage Kids' Items category can be attributed to a shift in product mix toward higher-volume, lower-value items**.
 In November 2019, top-selling products included mass-market alphabet bags and accessories with significantly lower AOVs compared to the more premium, collectible items that led in December 2018.
 This product mix change diluted both AOV and unit revenue.
-Despite this, **the category experienced a 7x year-over-year revenue increase**, suggesting that the business successfully scaled by targeting a broader customer base with more accessible price points.
+ - Despite this, **the category experienced a 7x revenue increase by November 2019 and 19% growth YoY**, suggesting that the business successfully scaled by targeting a broader customer base with more accessible price points.
 The trade-off was lower revenue per transaction, but substantially higher sales volume and market reach

+  **Orders**
   -
--  orders of Retro & Vintage kids items have grow 71% YoY, it went from 2% of all orders to 6%
+  - orders of Retro & Vintage kids items have grow 71% YoY, it went from 2% of all orders to 6%, despite this growth
-  -
-   **OV**
+  -  Investigate AOV peaks for reto and vintage kids items

   -
   -